joeysudo/Order_Table_api/README.md

 # Test_api

-This is a REST api created in GoLang
+This is a REST api created in GoLang, the api is avaliable at https://gotestapi.herokuapp.com/orders

 # Parse the csv file
 Run data.py to parse the csv files in test_data folder